-Edible container gardens are an excellent idea for pet owners, those short on space and people bound by homeowners association restrictions.
-Edible container gardens are convenient, too; you’ll have fresh produce growing within an arm’s reach.
-Not sure if edible container gardens are for you?
-These beautiful examples are sure to inspire even the thorniest skeptic.
+Edible container gardens are an excellent idea for pet owners, those short on space, and people bound by homeowners association restrictions.
+Container gardens are convenient, too; you’ll have fresh produce growing within an arm’s reach.

 My preferred edible container gardens are filled with fresh herbs.
 Basil is always growing in our container garden for two reasons — my family loves pesto pasta (see recipe below) and herbs really thrive in containers (translation: I have found them easy to keep alive).